depeperwinkel

 - batch HU570388 - best before September 2028 (09-2028)

-Would you like to know how this what does szechuan taste like?
+Do you want to know how this Does Szechuan taste good?

 Batch number